-The secret to fewer doctor office visits after 70—play high school sportsDecember 30th, 2013 in Health /
+The secret to fewer doctor office visits after 70—play high school sportsDecember 30, 2013 in Medicine & Health / Health

 Seventy year olds who don't frequently visit the doctor have something unexpected in common – most played high school sports.
 They were active on a team over 50 years ago and are more likely to be active into their late 70s.

 The new study, titled "Fit in 50 Years," was published in BMC Public Health looked at what factors of behavior, background, and personality impact the healthfulness of men over 70.
 The study was conducted by researchers Brian Wansink PhD of Cornell University's Food and Brand Lab and Simone Dohle PhD of the Swiss Federal Institute of Technology, Zurich.

 The study tracked 712 World War II veterans who were healthy as young men – they had passed a rigorous physical exam when being screened for the military—and surveyed them 50 years later at average of 78 years.
 The most surprising result was that those who had played a high school sport in the 1930s or early 1940s, reported visiting their doctor fewer times a year.